ohdonghoon1128/mini-instagram/README.md

 ## Issue
 - photos do not align well. because I do not have strong knowledge about front-end programming, I did not solve this problem
-- Image uploaded by iphone rotated left on a desktop computer, but if I look at the the website everything is OK
+- Image uploaded by iphone rotated left on a desktop computer, but if I look at the the website on iphone everything is OK

 ## Programming Challenge
 - After I implemented function for posting and deleting picture, I decided to moved on to follow-system.